google/swift-jupyter/README.md

 # Swift-Jupyter

-This is a Jupyter Kernel for Swift, intended to make it possible to use Juptyer with the [Swift for Tensorflow](https://github.com/tensorflow/swift) project.
+This is a Jupyter Kernel for Swift, intended to make it possible to use Jupyter with the [Swift for Tensorflow](https://github.com/tensorflow/swift) project.

 This kernel is currently very barebones and experimental.